Sammidysam/raven/README.md

 move them into the `lib/` subdirectory here.
 Then, when you compile this project and run using the helper script, it will use those libraries.

+# Running

+To run, for now use `make run`.
+(This only applies to the Twitter grabber.)
+In the future, better scripts will probably be made.
+This is necessary because the library load path needs to be appended in order for the Twitter library to be used.